mjr0924/mjr0924/README.md

-Hi 🖐️ My name is Mohammad Javad Rezaei
+Hi 🖐️ My name is MOHAMMAD JAVAD REZAEI
 ======================================

-Front End Developer (React.js)
+Front-End Developer (React.js)
 --------------------------------

-Front-End Developer with expertise in React.js, JavaScript (ES6+), and Tailwind CSS, specializing in building high-performance, scalable, and responsive web applications.
-Experienced in optimizing UI/UX for enhanced user engagement, reducing load times, and improving accessibility.
-Proficient in integrating RESTful APIs, managing state efficiently, and implementing best practices in modern web development.
-Passionate about performance optimization, clean code architecture, and staying up-to-date with the latest web technologies.
-Adept at working in agile environments and collaborating with cross-functional teams to deliver seamless digital experiences.
+Front-End Developer with 3+ years of professional experience specializing in building high-performance, scalable, and responsive web applications using React.js, JavaScript (ES6+), and Tailwind CSS.
+Proven success in optimizing UI/UX to enhance user engagement by up to 20%, and reducing load times by 15%.
+Skilled in integrating RESTful APIs, architecting maintainable front-end structures, and developing pixel-perfect websites for corporate, educational, and marketplace platforms.
+Passionate about performance optimization, clean code architecture, and staying current with the latest web technologies.
+Adept at thriving in agile environments and collaborating with cross-functional teams to deliver impactful digital products.

 * 🌍  I'm based in Mashhad
 * ✉️  You can contact me at [mjr0924@gmail.com](mailto:mjr0924@gmail.com)